quipucords/quipucords-ui/CONTRIBUTING.md

 ## Serving Content
 To serve content you'll need to have Docker, Node, and Yarn installed.

+If `yarn start` fails to run and produces an `ERR_OSSL_EVP_UNSUPPORTED` error, try `export NODE_OPTIONS=--openssl-legacy-provider` before calling `yarn start` again.
+See https://stackoverflow.com/a/69746937 for more details.

 Serving content comes in 3 variations
 - `$ yarn start`, Development local run, randomized mock data.
 The cons to this are the randomized mock data, it gets weird.